 Any member of the campus community who has a reasonable belief that a student has violated the Code of Conduct, may file a Complaint with the Vice President for Student Services.
 If the Vice President for Student Services determines that the Complaint alleges a violation of the University’s Anti-discrimination Policy, the matter will be referred to the Affirmative Action Officer.
 If the Vice President for Student Services determines that the Complaint states a violation of any other provision of the Code of Conduct and or University policies, the Vice President for Student Services will meet with the student to discuss the Complaint and may gather any additional

 information he/she deems relevant to the complaint.

 The Vice President for Student Services also may initiate such a meeting upon credible information that comes to his/her attention other than by Complaint.
-Page 17 in the Student Handbook provides details.
+Details about this can be found in the Student Handbook

 State Level Student Complaints

 If a student complaint cannot be resolved internally through Adams State University policies and processes, the student may file a complaint with the state in which they reside.
 The student must exhaust all opportunities for resolution at the institutional level before filing a complaint with their state of residency.